 When we bring a new baby home, the biggest transition for my older children is learning to slow down our pace.
 Instead of being on the go for hours at a time, we’re stopping along the way for feedings.
 While my older kids enjoy entertaining themselves during these times, my younger ones need a bit more help.

 My solution is to keep a few special activities on hand for breastfeeding sessions.
 For my toddler, we keep a basket of activities close to my nursing area.
-Inside are favorite board books, puzzles, and soft activity books.
+Inside are favorite board books, games & puzzles, and soft activity books.
 For our preschooler, breastfeeding sessions are great times to pull out a bin of art supplies such as crayons, paper, markers, and glue and work on creating.

 Learning to keep our minds engaged and hands busy during a breastfeeding session has finally moved us from tolerating these times to looking forward to them throughout the day.